elgatosf/streamdeck-plugin-samples/README.md

 ## Building and Running

-Any of the samples have pre-built binaries which can be installed into Stream Deck immediately.
+All of the samples have pre-built binaries which can be installed into Stream Deck immediately.
 Just open the included .streamDeckPlugin file.

 If you would like to build a sample yourself, you can do so with the following steps
 ```bash